-If you’d like more seasonal marketing inspiration, look no further than The Ultimate eCommerce Marketing Calendar.
+Looking for more seasonal marketing inspiration?
+Look no further than The Ultimate eCommerce Marketing Calendar.

-Inside, you’ll find a monthly spotlight on an important days and best practices.
+Structured around 80 different days and events, the calendar contains 250+ marketing examples from top brands.
+You’ll also find a monthly spotlight on important days and best practices.
 Plus, a variety of practical web, email and social ideas to increase eCommerce revenue all year round.